In this article, we will discuss Everest Base Camp Trekking In Nepal!

 A good quality sleeping bag is required.
-The temperature can reach -20 degree Celsius, so the sleeping bag is a must.
+The temperature can reach -20 degrees Celsius, so the sleeping bag is a must.
 Footwear should include boots, trekking socks, and sneakers or sandals.

-For detailed packing list, see: Everest base camp trek packing lists
+For a detailed packing list, see: Everest base camp trek packing lists

 How to stay healthy and safe during the trek?

-Taking your time to adjust to the environment is necessary as altitude sickness is a common problem.
-Signs of the sickness should be monitored.
+Taking your time to adjust to the environment is necessary.
+As altitude sickness is a common problem while Everest Base Camp Trekking in Nepal.
+Signs of sickness should be monitored.
 Necessary medications like Diamox should be packed.

-Being a vegetarian is the healthy way to go during this trek.
+Being a vegetarian is a healthy way to go during this trek.
 Local and fresh Dal Bhat (lentils with rice) will provide you all the energy you need.
-The sun is harsh in Nepal, hence covering up and wearing a sunscreen is a must.
+The sun is harsh in Nepal, hence covering up and wearing sunscreen is a must.